moysklad/api-remap-1.2-doc-in/source/includes/documents/_processingplan.md

 | **product** | [Meta](../#kladana-json-api-general-info-metadata) | Item metadata.
 If a modification is specified in the **assortment** field, then this field contains the product to which this modification relates<br>`+Required when replying` `+Expand` |
 | **quantity** | int | Quantity of goods of this type in item<br>`+Required when answering` |

-You can work with materials and products using [special resources for managing items of Bills of Materials](../documents/#transactions-teh-karta-materialy-teh-karty), and also as part of a separate Bills of Materials.
+You can work with materials and products using [special resources for managing items of Bills of Materials](../documents/#transactions-bills-of-materials), and also as part of a separate Bills of Materials.
 When working as part of a separate Bills of Materials, you can send requests to create a separate Bill of Materials included in the request body arrays of materials and products of Bills of Materials.
-If the quantity of materials or products exceeds the maximum allowable, then for further replenishment of materials and products will need to workwith special resources "Dashboard Materials" and "Dashboard Products".
+If the quantity of materials or products exceeds the maximum allowable, then for further replenishment of materials and products will need to work with special resources "Dashboard Materials" and "Dashboard Products".

 Also, when working as part of a separate Bill of Materials, you can send requests to update the list of materials and products with arrays of materials and products included in the Bill of Materials request body.